 Pop Food as a niche.

-Pop food is growing, and will keep going as it tends to courts art and fashion with digital “mash-ups” using food to participate in mainstream topics and themes.
+The pop food category is growing, courting art and fashion with digital "mash-ups", using food as an artistic lens and means in which to participate in mainstream topics and themes.

 Places to spot Pop Food.

 Society's interest in food, pop culture, pop fashion and pop art has evolved alongside technology, with more and more platforms evolving that allow us to continue to blend and develop these concepts.